 Because of the federal illegality of cannabis, most financial institutions will not consider investing in an effort to protect themselves.

-A dispensary is considered a high-risk venture, and even if you were able to find a financial institution ready to back you, the increased costs and fees can quickly make doing business with them unprofitable.
+A dispensary is considered a high-risk venture, and even if you were able to find a financial institution ready to back you, the increased costs and fees could quickly make doing business with them unprofitable.

 Merchant Maverick explains: